-The littoral combat ship (LCS) is the first of a new family of surface ships for the US Navy.
+The littoral combat ship (LCS) is a new family of surface ships for the US Navy.
 The LCS is a fast, highly manoeuvrable, networked surface combat ship, which is a specialised variant of the family of US future surface combat ships known as DD(X).

 Littoral combat ship design

 The two designs are quite different, although both satisfy the top-level performance requirements and technical requirements of the LCS programme.
 They achieve sprint speeds of over 40k and long-range transit distances of more than 3,500 miles.
 The Lockheed Martin Freedom-class design is a high-speed, semi-planing mono-hull.
 The General Dynamics Independence-class design is a trimaran with a slender stabilised mono-hull.

 The sea frames of both designs accommodate the equipment and crew for core LCS missions and special missions.
 Both of them can effectively launch, control and recover vehicles for extended periods.
 However, the strategy for launch and recovery for waterborne craft and aircraft are different for each design.
 The two designs use very different approaches for incorporating reconfigurable internal volume.